tigr0w/Idov31_idov31.github.io/_posts/2022-08-04-lord-of-the-ring0-p2.md

 } OB_OPERATION_REGISTRATION, *POB_OPERATION_REGISTRATION;
 ```

-Using this callback we are able to register for two types of OperationRegistration: ObjectPreCallback and ObjectPostCallback.
-The pre callback happens before the operation is executed and the post operation happens after the operation is executed and before the user gets back the output.
+Using this callback we can register for two types of OperationRegistration: ObjectPreCallback and ObjectPostCallback.
+The pre-callback happens before the operation is executed and the post-operation happens after the operation is executed and before the user gets back the output.

-Using ObRegisterCallback you can register for this ObjectTypes of operations (You can see the full list defined in wdm.h):
+Using ObRegisterCallback you can register for this ObjectTypes of operations (You can see the full list defined in WDM.h):

 * PsProcessType
 * PsThreadType